Happy birthday Mr. Kennedy

 2006 - Florent Sinama-Pongolle joined Real Club Recreativo de Huelva on loan.
 He struck twelve times in 34 League outings in his first season, subsequently signing for them permanently in a £2.7m deal.
 On the same day, Jan Kromkamp returned to his native Netherlands to join PSV Eindhoven after just eighteen reds appearances following his January 2006 swap arrival from Villarreal, although he left Anfield with an FA Cup winners’ medal.
 Meanwhile, Paul Ince signed for Swindon Town and Javier Mascherano joined West Ham United from Corinthians Paulista for an undisclosed fee.
 Ince only turned out three times for the Robins, with Mascherano only doing marginally better, with just seven appearances for the Hammers.

 2018 – Defender Corey Whelan joined Crewe Alexandra on loan, scoring once in eighteen games for the Alex.
+On the same day, left-back Joe Maguire joined Crawley Town on loan from Fleetwood Town, scoring once in thirty appearances for the reds.

 Four for William